Cyndi-24/Instacart-Data-Analysis-SQL/README.md

 ![](https://github.com/Cyndi-24/Instacart-Analysis/blob/main/Instarcart%20project%20sql/Instacart_images/answer_1.png)

-# Insight
+* Finding: Delight Turkey Sausage Egg Whites & Cheese English Muffin generated the highest revenue at approximately $25,731.
-Delight Turkey Sausage Egg Whites & Cheese English Muffin is the top selling product with a revenue of $25,731?
+* Interpretation: This product was the strongest revenue contributor among the products analysed, making it an important item to monitor for availability and sales performance.

 # On which day of the week are chocolates sold the most?
 # Query